 If your vehicle moves anywhere with your racer inside, the racer will be disqualified.

-On the run: After their athletes have departed for the run, most porters turn right out of the Wildcat parking lot, then drive north on Route 16 to the entrance of the Mt.
+On the run: You and your racer need to decide in advance whether or not you (or someone) is driving to the summit to fetch the athlete post-race, or if the athlete will descend on their own.
+Keep in mind: the finish line is a half-mile from the summit, and the path is very tricky.
+If you drive to the top: After their athletes have departed for the run, most porters turn right out of the Wildcat parking lot, then drive north on Route 16 to the entrance of the Mt.
 Washington Auto Road.
 Pay your toll and drive slowly up the mountain.
 At the top is a rest area and observation deck.
 Your athlete will need anywhere from 90 minutes to four hours to scale the mountain.
 They will arrive via the Tuckerman Ravine Trail, which is marked near the summit if you wish to venture from the top downward a bit toward the headwall.
 We do not recommend descending the headwall.

 In case of emergency:

 On the swim: raise your hand if an emergency arises.
 We have lifeguards and professional kayakers out on the course and a medical professional on the shore.

 On the bike: call 911 for medical emergency.
 Racers are responsible to take care of their own mechanical failures on the bike.
 Porters are allowed to assist.